AI Doomsday Theory Is a Massive Short Play

 From “Ghost GDP” to “Abundance GDP”

-Bearish arguments rest on “Ghost GDP”—output that appears in data but delivers no tangible benefit to households.
-The optimistic counterargument is what we call “Abundance GDP”: output growth coupled with falling cost-of-living.
+Bearish arguments rely on “Ghost GDP”—output recorded in data but delivering no tangible benefit to households.
+The optimistic counterargument is what we call “Abundance GDP”: output growth coupled with falling living costs.

 Labor Markets Are Restructuring—Not Disappearing

 Understood—we’ll continue modular translation of Part III (the final part).
-This section explores the evolution of SaaS business models, AI’s reshaping of market structure, actual productivity data, and an underappreciated angle: how AI-driven abundance may reduce global conflict.
+This section explores the evolution of SaaS business models, AI’s reshaping of market structure, actual productivity data, and an underappreciated perspective: how AI-driven abundance may reduce global conflict.

 The “Death of SaaS” Narrative